 Hunters Creek has a mixed housing profile, but single-family homes are still the largest category.

-According to the lifestyle report, single-family homes represent about 46% of the housing stock in the measured area.
+According to local data, single-family homes represent about 46% of the housing stock in the area.
 The rest includes large apartment buildings, small apartment buildings, semi-detached homes, and row-home-style properties.
-The report also shows about 55% owner occupancy and 45% renter occupancy.
+Data also shows about 55% owner occupancy and 45% renter occupancy.

 Buyers may find: